February 2020 Principal's Newsletter

 A warm welcome to our entire Elizabeth Shelton School community!

-For the latest newsletter, choose 'Principal's Newsletter' from 'Announcements'
+For the latest newsletter, choose 'Principal's Newsletter' from the 'About' section

 'Important Information and Policies' are listed under the 'About' section